FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{New idea in defending DeepFake with image tagging.} To the best of our knowledge, this is the first work proposing image tagging to achieve DeepFake forensics for both DeepFake detection and DeepFake provenance.
-Our proactive defense techniques could overcome the generalization and robustness issues in the traditional artifact-based DeepFake detection. \item \textbf{Performing a comprehensive evaluation of the effectiveness on typical GANs.} Experiments are conducted on three SOTA GANs spanning entire synthesis and partial synthesis.
-Experimental results demonstrated the effectiveness in embedding messages and recovering them after drastic GAN-based transformation. \item \textbf{New insight for defending DeepFakes.} Detecting synthesized images based on artifacts passively for DeepFakes is not enough for defending DeepFakes since they are not generic to unknown GANs and robust against adversary attack.
-Our approach presents a new insight by employing image tagging to protect the safety of images proactively. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Hint new research direction in defending DeepFake with image tagging.} To the best of our knowledge, this is the first work proposing image tagging for DeepFake provenance and tracking.
+Our proactive defense techniques well address the generalization and robustness issues in the traditional artifact-based DeepFake detection.
+Our work opens a new research direction in defending DeepFakes towards tracking the source of DeepFakes for aiding forensics further. \item \textbf{Presenting an effective method for image tagging.} We devise a simple yet effective method for image tagging by applying a jointly trained encoder and decoder for message embedding and recovering.
+We introduce channel coding to inject redundancy to improve its resistance on DeepFake transformation. \item \textbf{Performing a comprehensive evaluation on typical DeepFakes.} Experiments are conducted on four types of DeepFakes spanning identity swap, face reenactment, attribute editing, and entire synthesis.
+Experimental results demonstrated the effectiveness in recovering messages from drastic GAN-based transformation in both white-box and black-box settings.